CentaurusInfra/alnair/README.md

 ### Our Vision

-AI workload will be the critical/dominant workloads for cloud and edge computing.
+AI workloads will be the critical/dominant workloads for cloud and edge computing.
 Current cloud/edge systems leverage existing hardware/software architecture to support new AI workloads, which limited the capability of AI training/inferencing and also increased the serving cost.
 More efficient and more intelligent hardware/software frameworks and architectures are needed to support AI workloads.
 We (Centaurus AI SIG) will focus on the resources management aspects, to analyze and schedule AI workloads on existing/new systems, with intelligent methods.
 In a long term, we also explore new architecture to orchestrate heterogenous resources, and new service model to facilitate AI workloads.

 ### Project Goal: Building an intelligent platform to improve AI workloads efficiency